 Surat Gas Project

-In December 2017, Arrow signed one of the largest gas supply deals on Australia’s east coast with the Shell-operated QCLNG joint venture, which will for the majority of Arrow’s Surat gas reserves.
+In December 2017, Arrow signed one of the largest gas supply deals on Australia’s east coast with the Shell-operated QCLNG joint venture.

 The 27-year deal will commercialise the majority of Arrow’s gas reserves in the Surat Basin (approx. 5 trillion cubic feet) and enable Arrow to use existing QGC-operated infrastructure (gas compression, processing and transmission) to accelerate development.